-The lobster, squid and French fries division include three SBUs, which share a number of similar attributes in processing and marketing, and where synergies in administration make management more effective and the businesses more profitable.
-The division is internationally respected as a reliable producer and exporter of prime quality live and frozen South African rock lobster and frozen squid product and produces and markets value-added potato products through Lamberts Bay Foods.
+The lobster, squid and French fries division includes three specialised business units (SBUs), which share similar attributes in processing and marketing, and where synergies in administration make management more effective and the businesses more profitable.
+The division is internationally respected as a reliable producer and exporter of prime quality live and frozen South African rock lobster and frozen squid product.
+It produces and markets value-added potato products through Lamberts Bay Foods.

 Species: Loligo reynaudi (South African squid)

 South African squid is characterised by an elongated mantle with fins, which are rhomboidal in shape and longer than broad.
 The arms are short, tentacles are long, the clubs are expanded and club suckers are greatly enlarged.

-Five of Calamari Fishing's vessels have converted their on-board sea freezing process to IQF (individual quick frozen) for squid.
+Five of Calamari Fishing's vessels have converted their on-board sea freezing processors to IQF standard (individual quick frozen) for squid.
 Shortly after being caught, individual squid are placed on a tray to be blast frozen to -30 °C. On arrival at the port the landings are graded, glazed and boxed, ready for distribution to market.
 Instead of the alternative practice of freezing landings into blocks of conjoined fish, the IQF process results in a high-quality product which lends itself to managed use by retailers and consumers.

 The squid are caught by hand-line jig method between Cape Town and Durban, mainly in the Eastern Cape (FAO47) and immediately blast frozen at sea.